lucas-etzel/bookdown-template/README.md

-# manuscript-template
+# Manuscript template

-This is template for manuscript writing using R Bookdown to create GitBook and Word document outputs.
+This is template for manuscript writing based on R Markdown and the [bookdown package](<https://bookdown.org/>) to create GitBook and Word document outputs.